Pokerstars

 In 2003 I began playing less than ten tournaments a year and ended that Paradise sponsorship deal because the online poker room I helped co-found in 2001, PokerStars.com, had become the second largest cardroom in the world -- and would soon become the largest by far.

 I stopped playing casino poker in 2008.
 Different priorities, different challenges, different interests (online marketing, search optimization, political strategy of anything).
-My involvement with PokerStars came to an end in 2014 with its sale to Amaya Gaming (now known as The Stars Group/Flutter Entertainment).
+My involvement with PokerStars came to an end in 2014 with its sale to Amaya Gaming (now a part of Flutter Entertainment).

 So, this is a little information about the writer of the articles on this site, but again, don't believe or not believe the material on this site just because I wrote it.
 Read, think, and draw your own conclusions.